Working Memory: A teacher's guideTeacher explaining working memory to pupils in a UK classroom

 Attention allows us to focus on the information we need to remember, while rehearsal helps us repeat the information to ourselves to strengthen its retention.

-organisation involves categorising and grouping information to make it easier to remember and recall later on.
+Organisation involves categorising and grouping information to make it easier to remember and recall later on.
 Without these executive processes, our working memory would not be able to function effectively.

 Short-Term Memory